-Miracle Monocle is thrilled to announce the publication of the debut volume in its micro-anthology series: HOME.
+Miracle Monocle is thrilled to announce the publication of the third volume in its themed micro-anthology series: HOME.
 MONSTER was our second book and our debut volume was: QUEER, RURAL, AMERICAN.
 Our mission with this print series is to offer a platform to underserved communities and to illuminate under-explored territories for our readers.
-Queer, Rural, American is available for purchase in the Miracle Monocle offices, on the Blurb platform, and via Amazon and Barnes & Noble.
+All three volumes are available for purchase in the Miracle Monocle offices, on the Blurb platform, and via Amazon and Barnes & Noble.
 We are slated to release our fourth book in the Fall of 2023.

 · For fiction, please submit one piece of 1,000-10,000 words.
 We accommodate traditional realism and experiment alike.
 On occasion, we will publish an excerpt of a longer work, but those occasions are exceedingly rare.